Last Updated on November 25, 2025 by Christian Adams

 Willie Nelson – Stardust (1978)

-I don’t know how he did it, but Willie Nelson made the most innocuous album ever.
 It’s almost impossible to find a flaw with Stardust.
 So you were wondering whatever happened to country rock and all that nonsense?
 This is where it wound up: In soft rock hell.
 And if I’m going to hell, I guess I’ll see you there.

 X-Ray Spex – Germ Free Adolescents (1978)